 Prof. Torres has represented Sweden in several research networks financed by the former European Science Foundation and NORFACE-ERA NET and has also been a part of some of the networks for aging research that the Swedish Research Council for Working Life and Social Research (FORTE) has funded through the years.
 Sandra has authored over 80 publications and has presented her work in 100+ international conferences .
 She is also one of the first European Research Area on Aging FLARE grant recipients (FLARE stands for Future Leader of Aging Research in Europe) as well as one of the founders of, and Associate Editors for, one of the first open-access journals in gerontology: the International Journal of Ageing and Later Life.
 In addition, she sits on the Editorial Board for established peer-reviewed journals such as the Journal of Aging Studies, Ethnicity & Health and Socialvetenskaplig Tidskrift as well as for recently launched ones such as Vulnerable Groups & Inclusion (re-launched in Sept. of 2015 as Society, Health and Vulnerability).
 Between 2010-2014 she served also in the Editorial Board of the Journal of Gerontology: Social Sciences and in the board of Social Policy and Society (between 2009-2014).

-Her latest book is entitled Ethnicity & Old Age: Expanding our Imagination and will be published in 2019 by Policy Press.
+Her latest book is entitled Ethnicity & Old Age: Expanding our Imagination (published in 2019 by Policy Press).
 In 2016 she edited two collections for Routledge: one entitled Ageing in Context of Migrations (edited together with Ute Karl) which was published in the Routledge Advances in Sociology Series and another entitled Older People and Migration: Challenges for Social Work (edited together with Susan Lawrence).